Grant Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 10%)

 - Grant Elementary School's student population of 523 students has declined by 7% over five school years.

 - The teacher population of 19 teachers has declined by 24% over five school years.

 |Students by Grade|

-- Grant Elementary School's student:teacher ratio of 23:1 has decreased from 25:1 over five school years.
+- The school's student:teacher ratio of 28:1 has increased from 23:1 over five school years.

 |Math Test Scores (% Proficient)|

 |School District Name||West Contra Costa Unified School District|

 - School Location Miles Grades Students

 - Richmond Cesar E. Chavez Elementary School Grades: K-6 | 522 students